 - Systems and application security (15%)

-SSCP certification is valid for three years and recertification requires continuing education credits.
+SSCP certification is valid for three years.
+Recertification requires continuing education credits.

 Applicants need a minimum of one year of relevant, paid work experience in at least one of the SSCP knowledge domains.
-The minimum exam passing score is 700/1000.
+The minimum exam passing score is 700 out of 1,000.

 8. CompTIA Advanced Security Practitioner (CASP+)

 CASP+ is a hands-on, advanced-level certification for security practitioners rather than managers.
-Certification addresses four areas of technical and operational security skills:
+It’s designed to help experienced individuals assess enterprise security posture and make implementation decisions.
+The certification addresses four areas of technical and operational security skills: